Shifting Financial Marketing into Gear

 UI Design Spotlight: Exploring 7 Types of Navigation Menus

 One of the more interesting ways that the Gate 39 Media team customizes designs for clients seeking a new website is through carefully-crafted user interface (UI) design.
-Creating UI for a website includes how the user is prompted to move through the website, including the main path through which a user explores the underlying pages of a website: the navigation menu.
+Creating UI for a website includes how the user is prompted to move through the website, including the main path through which a user explores the underlying pages of a website: navigation menus.

 The main navigation is often presented in a global navigation area — meaning that it remains the same across the entire website.
 This area tends to include the site logo and functional navigation such as login and search links.